An Introduction to Compliance: What is GDPR?

 As we mentioned earlier, though, the best compliance tip we can give you is to follow the advice and expertise of your organization’s legal and security teams.
 This blog is meant to be a primer—not comprehensive, exhaustive guidance.

-One more important thing to keep in mind: Don’t get caught up in the GDPR CRM compliance struggle.
+One more important thing to keep in mind: Don’t get caught up in the GDPR compliance struggle.
 Instead of focusing too much on individual controls or determining how to achieve minimum compliance, take a data-centric approach that prioritizes security and risk reduction.
 If those concerns are satisfied sufficiently, compliance virtually takes care of itself.